Insality/druid/wiki/widgets.md

     -- In case we want to clone it and use several times we can pass the nodes table local array_of_widgets = {}
     for index = 1, 10 do
-        -- For widgets now we can use a root node inside my_widget directly instead of manually cloning the nodes local widget = self.druid:new_widget(my_widget, "my_widget", "root")
+        -- Instead of manual gui.clone_tree() call, we can pass a node_id to clone from as the third argument local widget = self.druid:new_widget(my_widget, "my_widget", "root")
         table.insert(array_of_widgets, widget)
     end